Susana-dLG/Azure-Desing-a-Report-in-PowerBI-desktop-Adventure-worksp/README.md

-# 📊 Power BI Report Design – Microsoft Power BI Data Analyst (Cloud Slice Lab)
+# 📊 Power BI Report Design – Microsoft Power BI Data Analyst (Lab)

 This project is part of the **Microsoft Power BI Data Analyst (Cloud Slice)** training series.
 It demonstrates the process of designing and publishing a multi-page report in Power BI Desktop.